Cullen skink: Recipes and description

-Local and other recipes for Cullen skink have several slight variations, such as the use of milk instead of water or the addition of single cream and/or butter.
+Local and other recipes for Cullen skink have several slight variations, such as the use of milk instead of water or the addition of single cream or butter or both.
 Other variations include mashing the potatoes to make the soup thicker.
 Cullen skink is traditionally served with bread or oatcakes crumbled through it for added texture.

 It has been described as "smokier and more assertive than American chowder, heartier than classical French bisque".

 In 2012 a Guardian columnist described the dish as "the milky fish soup which has surely replaced your haggises and porridges as Scotland's signature dish".

 World Championships

 The Cullen Skink World Championships are an annual event involving cooking Cullen soup.
 It is held in Cullen with two events timed at 30 minutes.
 These are cooking traditional Cullen skink and cooking it with a variation.